How illness can affect children with diabetes

 If your child has these symptoms, take your child to the nearest hospital emergency department.

-How and when do I check for ketones in my child with diabetes?
+How and when to check for ketones in your child with diabetes

 Children and young people with diabetes needing insulin should have a monitor that measures blood glucose and ketones.